-Tanks on land and cages at sea are characterised by the presence of a high concentration of fish.
-Poor water quality, disease transmission and overcrowding are just some of the consequences of excessively high stocking densities.
+Fish are often crammed into overcrowded sea cages and land-based tanks.
+Poor water quality, disease transmission and overcrowding are just some of the consequences of high stocking densities.

-Capture and transport take place during the fattening and slaughter stages.
-These are very stressful times for the fish as they are crammed together and lifted out of the water.
-There are numerous escape attempts and incidences of aggression.
+Capture and transport are very stressful moments, as fish are crammed together and lifted out of the water.
+Increased aggression and frequent attempts to escape are the result of acute stress in fish.
 The use of inappropriate pumps and nets causes serious injuries.

 Manipulation is an invasive procedure that involves removing fish from the water.
-This can cause injury and, in the case of egg pressing in females, even severe deformations.
+This can cause injury and, in the case of stripping of female spawners, even severe deformations.
 This experience leads to acute stress in the animals.

 Do you know what